Ballot Project

 Public filings

-Tennessee law requires candidates and officeholders to file campaign finance reports and a statement of interest.
-None of the state or county sites below supports direct links to an individual record — you'll need to search by last name on each.
+Candidates and officeholders are required by law to file campaign finance reports and statements of economic interest.
+The sites below don't support direct links to an individual record — search by last name on each.

 Spotted an error or have a citation we should add?
 Suggest an edit →